Trouble codes formatted P06xx (xx being other numbers) always point to an issue within the ECM/PCM or in a related circuit specific to it.

-Onboard sensors are typically supplied with a 5-volt reference signal by the PCM.
-Once the sensors verify it against what they were designed to measure, they return the signal to the PCM.
-If the latter detects a problem in the reference circuit, it stores a code P0641.
+If a problem in the reference circuit is detected, the computer stores code P0641.
 If you’ve retrieved this code from your vehicle, here is some basic information that you should know.

 What Does the P0641 Code Mean?

 Diagnostic trouble code (DTC) P0641 stands for “Sensor Reference Voltage “A” Circuit/Open.”
 It is logged whenever the PCM detects voltage that does not match manufacturer specifications on the 5-volt reference circuit.

 If the 5 volts feeding the three-wire sensors is shorted to ground, it pulls all the three-wire sensor voltages to zero, and on some vehicles (like Fords), it will put the PCM to sleep so that there is no spark, fuel injection, or communication with the scan tool; thus there is no DTC for a shorted 5 volt rail on a system where the ECM/PCM has just one 5 volt rail because the ECM/PCM can’t communicate anyway.